New US charges against Assange may slow extradition from UK

 The extradition process was always going to be complicated in this case.

 Swedish prosecutors have said they are reviving a rape investigation of Assange and will also seek his extradition.
 It’s not clear which country would get Assange first.
-It will be up to a British court — and a senior Cabinet official with final say on extradition matters — to determine which claim takes priority.
+It will be up to a British court — as well as a senior Cabinet official with final say on extradition matters — to determine which claim takes priority.

-One factor that may tip it in favor of the U.S. is that British authorities tend to have less tolerance for disclosure of national security secrets, Vladeck said.
-On the other hand, he said Britain may be wary of extraditing a defendant who faces the prospect of a long prison sentence.
+One factor that may tip in favor of the U.S. is that British authorities tend to have less tolerance for disclosure of national security secrets, Vladeck said.
+On the other hand, he said, British authorities could also be wary of extraditing a defendant who faces the prospect of a long prison sentence.

 Assange faced a maximum sentence in the first indictment of five years.
 Each of the 17 Espionage Act counts he faces in Thursday’s indictment carries a maximum 10-year sentence.